Carolyn Cuttino, BSN, RN, CWCN, CWS

 Kentucky Physical Therapy Association: 17 contact hours (category 1) may be granted for course completion.
 (Approval #: 81-16-1PKPTA).

 Louisiana Physical Therapy Board: This course has been awarded 17 clinical hours.

 Maryland Board of Physical Therapy: This course has been approved by the MD State Board of Physical Therapy for 1.7 CEUs.

 New Jersey Board of Physical Therapy Examiners: This course was approved for 17 continuing education credits.
 (NJBPTE Approval # 2016-038).

-West Virginia Board of Physical Therapy: This course has been approved for 17.0 contact hours (Approval #: NACCME-F17-01).
-Approval of this course does not necessarily imply that the WV Board of Physical Therapy supports the views of the presenter or sponsor.
+West Virginia Board of Physical Therapy: This course has been approved for 17.0 contact hours (Approval#: NACCME-F17-01).
+Approval of this course does not necessarily imply that the WV Board of Physical Therapy supports the views of the presenter

 Independent Clinical Reviewer: Daniel Federman, MD, FACP, Yale University School of Medicine, Newton, Connecticut